This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-This is why you should never eat refined, white sugar and only eat sweetened foods and beverages in extreme moderation.
+This is why you should avoid eating much refined, white sugar and choose sweetened foods and beverages in extreme moderation.

 But the truth is, like many people, I have a wicked sweet tooth.
 I have been making luscious, gourmet desserts vocationally and, at times, professionally, for most of my life.